Tay9875/Gestionnaire-de-Projets/README.md

 So the main code that is made of php and css (that I should have put in a css folder) is going to be directly in the project folder.
 In the project folders you'll find different folders consisting of API php code and the necessary images that are called in the code.
-For the BITMAPs, you'll need to create a "isometricTiles" folder in said project.
 Normally, everything is set as it should be.

 The jpg in the main folder are not necessary.